 Whereas dramatic efficiency gains and cost savings in the economy are rewarded through profits, promotions, stock price increases and market share, similar gains in government are rewarded with budget cuts, staff reductions, loss of resources and consolidation of programs.
 In this instance, incentives and rewards in the institution of government are the obverse of those in the market.1— Jane E. Fountain, Building the Virtual State

-Local data and tech advocates in the private sector provide the perspective that the city lacks.
+Fresh insights and perspectives.Local data and tech advocates in the private sector provide the perspective that the city lacks.
 Progressive cities excel at building bridges between groups (community and business) that otherwise would operate in different spheres, extracting value from combining multiple experiences, skills and missions.Access to talent that we don't have in government.
 There are so many skill sets and diverse perspectives on tech issues that we don't have currently in government.
 Working with outside groups allows us to tap into a wealth of knowledge and experience.They help us imagine new tools/approaches we might not otherwise see, and can be a resource to get some of them built.

 ...since we don't have an internal data analytics we are looking for ways to connect departments with researchers and data scientists to answer some of their big questions using data on our open data portal.
 There seems to be a lot of interest around this effort but we haven't got anything to stick yet.